marie237/World_Happiness/README.md

   -week 15 nov

- Creation in R + add on report the two maps on hapiness and GDP and the two plots distribution happpiness and GDP per regions
+ Creation in R + add on report the two maps on hapiness and GDP and the two plots distribution happpiness and GDP per regions + distr indicators

 ### Paul